-You’ll have fun things filling up the calendar like end-of-year parties and Field Day, but there’s also the business of keeping tiny humans engaged and learning through the last day, despite pools being open and summer being on everyone’s mind!
-After you’ve been working hard all year long, that can be challenging!
-What do you do once testing is done?
+You’ll have fun things filling up the calendar like end-of-year parties and Field Day, but there’s also keeping tiny humans engaged and learning through the last day, despite summer being on everyone’s mind!
+After you’ve been working hard all year long, that can be challenging.
+So what do you do once testing is over?

 Tech It Up a Notch

 Before your technology specialists take back the devices, try some new digital projects.
 Students can make class memory books in Google Slides™, film themselves making a commercial, get creative with storytelling apps, and more!
 If you haven’t tried Hour of Code before, that’s definitely an option to add to your list.

 Hopefully, you’ve been able to try out some new ideas in your classroom during the year, but there isn’t always a lot of wiggle room with testing on the horizon.
 Now that the pressure is off a bit, you can try that big project that you’ve been keeping on the back burner.
 If you’re excited about it, you know your students will be, too.
 Makerspace or escape room, anyone?

 We spend weeks at the beginning of the school year getting to know our students and building our classroom community, yet when that last week of school hits, we race to pack up the classroom and rush out the door.

 Making time for special class activities and maintaining the routines we’ve had in place all year, like morning meetings, shows our students that we care about them no matter what time of the year it is.